zestymec/zestymec/README.md

 ---

 ### 📖 About Me
 I am **Muhammad Umer Aziz**, an 18-year-old **Mobile & Web Developer** with a deep interest in building cross-platform experiences.
-Currently, I am leading the mobile app efforts at **Alkhidmat Foundation**, focusing on high-performance WebView integration and native Android builds.
+Currently  I am leading the mobile app efforts at **Alkhidmat Foundation**, focusing on high-performance WebView integration and native Android builds.

 My core focus is **Mobile App Development**, but I am actively expanding my horizon into **Full Stack Web Development** to build end-to-end scalable systems.